This post was most recently updated on May 5, 2022.

-Marketers and Search Engine Optimization (SEO) experts have been studying click through rate (CTR) of search engine results pages (SERPs) since as early as 2006.
+Digital marketers and search engine optimization (SEO) experts have been studying the click-through rate (CTR) of search engine result pages (SERPs) since as early as 2006.
 Although the numbers vary slightly, on average, the studies show similar results:

 A June 2013 study conducted by Chitika Insights reported that 91.5% of Google traffic stays on the first page, and only 4.8% of users click through to the second page of a search.
-That means that more than 90% of people never get past the first page.
+More than 90% of people never click on the second page of Google search results.

-SEO giant, Moz, conducted their own study in 2014, and found that 71.33% of Google traffic goes to the first 10 search results, and only 3.99% goes to the second page.
+The SEO giant, Moz, conducted their own study in 2014, and found that 71.33% of Google search traffic goes to the first 10 search results, and only 3.99% goes to the second page of Google search results.

 What key factors make a website rank higher on Google?

-The primary SEO objective is to be the golden egg – the very first top ranking organic result on Google.
-There are several key factors that play into the ranking of organic search results, and in order to rank on the first page you have to be SEO strategic.
+The primary SEO objective is to be the golden egg – the very top-ranking organic result on Google.
+There are several key factors that play into the ranking of organic search results, and in order to improve your search rank on Google, you have to have SEO strategy.

-When it comes to content creation for your website, pay attention to long tail keywords, related search queries and meta descriptions.
-Hitting the nail on the head when it comes to those three aspects alone will give you a better chance of landing at the top of the heap.
+When it comes to content creation for your website, pay attention to long-tail keywords, related search queries and meta descriptions.
+Hitting the nail on the head for those three aspects alone will give you a better chance of landing at the top of the heap.

-Our advice: Turn your online image from a liability to an asset by working on both your first page and first 3-5 search results “above the fold”.
-Our Reputation Management Team will help you build your professional brand with a plan to optimize your search results to make the best first impression to potential clients, colleagues, and contacts.
+Our Onlinne Reputation Management Team will help you build your professional brand with a plan to optimize your search results to make the best first impression on potential clients, colleagues, and contacts.